 Students are not authorized to display cell phones during the school day.
-Cell phones must be turned off during the school day and stored in bookbags or lockers.
+Cell phones must be turned in to their homeroom teacher when the 8:00am bell rings and it will be returned to the student at the end of the school day.
+Students are not permitted to store their cell phones in bookbags, purses or lockers.
 A student who displays a cell phone during the school day will be required to turn it in to the office and the parent is responsible for picking it up.